rohan-shenoy/rohan-shenoy.github.io/_projects/6_project.md

 - \( \bar{\alpha}_t \) comes from the cumulative noise schedule,
 - \( v_\sigma \) is additional stochastic noise (predicted by the model).

-Conceptually, this equation **interpolates between the noisy image \( x_t \) and the clean estimate \( \hat{x}_0 \)**, gradually removing noise over multiple steps.
+Conceptually, this equation interpolates between the noisy image \( x_t \) and the clean estimate \( \hat{x}_0 \), gradually removing noise over multiple steps.

-So while Part 1.3 gave us the clean-image estimate equation, this section embeds that estimate into an **iterative reverse diffusion process**, which produces much higher-quality results—especially at high noise levels.
+So while Part 1.3 gave us the clean-image estimate equation, this section embeds that estimate into an iterative reverse diffusion process, which produces much higher-quality results—especially at high noise levels.

 <div class="row justify-content-sm-center">